 When people decide to make a purchase within a given time period after the email was sent, that purchase will be attributed to that specific reminder-email.
-This works even when people don’t click the purchase link in your email, but decide to search for your website in their browser.
+This works even when people don’t click the purchase link in your email, but decide to search for your website (known as cross platform attribution) in their browser.

 You can adjust the time period after the email was sent according to your own preferences.
 The default time is 2-minutes.
 That means that only if someone buys a product within 2 minutes after they’ve opened a reminder-email, that purchase will be attributed to that reminder email.